 There are ancient forts, intricately designed mosques and remote villages throughout Pakistan that are among the most beautiful places in the world to visit.

-This year you probably won’t be able to visit many of the beautiful places that we have highlighted.
 You might not be able to be there and support your family in person.
 Send them a gift of support from abroad with us.
 Our simple and secure way to transfer money abroad will ensure you can stay connected to the people you care about.